BoxCatGarden/alg/struct/readme.md

 In other words, if a property of the node stores the priority, it should not be changed while the node is in a structure based on that property.

+# MAX_SAFE_SIZE

+The MAX_SAFE_SIZE of a structure is a theoretical safe number, via the analysis of the algorithm and the data structures embedded in the target structure.
+However, because of the limitation of the embedded data structure and the memory capacity, the actual available number can be less than MAX_SAFE_SIZE.